Medical School Rankings UK – 2026 Results

 The Guardian

-From these lists, we can see that there is a fair amount of disparity between the two rankings, with only three shared entries between the two.
+From these lists, we can see that there is a fair amount of disparity between the two rankings, with only three shared entries between them.
 These are three of the most commonly high-ranked universities in the UK, so this isn’t surprising, but the other entries are interesting.

-Of these, The Guardian ranked UCL and Edinburgh in 11th and 6th respectively.
-Meanwhile, Complete University Guide ranked Aberdeen and Hull York in 19th and 21st, showing a major difference in how the two tables are calculated.
+Of these, The Guardian ranked Belfast and Queen Mary in 20th and 32nd, respectively.
+Meanwhile, Complete University Guide ranked St Andrews and Hull York in 11th and 22nd, showing a major difference in how the two tables are calculated.

 University of Cambridge Exterior